Chanel • Illusion d'Ombre • Eye Shadow

 After that I went to the store and bougt this.

 I apsolutley LOVE IT!

 Colors are beutiful, it lasts very long, it aplies nicely, it doesnt iritate my eyes and i deeply recomend it.

-Age: 56 & Over Skin: Normal, Medium, Warm Hair: Brown, Coarse Eyes: Brown
+Age: 56 & Over Skin: Normal, Medium, Warm Hair: Brown, Wavy, Coarse Eyes: Brown

 I just purchased in Convotise and I love it, I pair it with Epatant and these two shadows bring out the gold in my brown eyes.
 I also bought Joues Contrast in their newest color, Accent it looks soft and ashey but really shows up on my skin, I am medium fair ansd have a lot of yellow in my complexion, I believe a NC42-45, I used this blush with a fluff brush and placed in the eye socket just beneath the orbital bone, so those three things and my cheapo( $1.99)Jordana felt tip black eyeliner traced into the lash line and I am done.
 These shadows as well as the blush has been on for over 10 hours, I just took a shower but did not wash my face and all the color is STILL there.
 So even though Chanel is expensive out of the gate, in the long run it is a true bargain.
 I should add that I am no spring chicken, almost 60 ! yikes that was hard to write.

 Age: 30-35 Skin: Very Oily, Fair, Neutral Hair: Brunette, Wavy, Fine Eyes: Brown